-- 3.6.
-Direct contracting is contracting without competition (single source) and may be an appropriate method under the following circumstances: - (a) An existing contract for goods or works, awarded in accordance with procedures acceptable to the Bank, may be extended for additional goods or works of a similar nature.
-The Bank shall be satisfied in such cases that no advantage could be obtained by further competition and that the prices on the extended contract are reasonable.
-Provisions for such an extension, if considered likely in advance, shall be included in the original contract. - (b) Standardization of equipment or spare parts, to be compatible with existing equipment, may justify additional purchases from the original supplier.
-For such purchases to be justified, the original equipment shall be suitable, the number of new items shall generally be less than the existing number, the price shall be reasonable, and the advantages of another make or source of equipment shall have been considered and rejected on grounds acceptable to the Bank. - (c) The required equipment is proprietary and obtainable only from one source.

-- (d) The contractor responsible for a process design requires the purchase of critical items from a particular supplier as a condition of a performance guarantee. - (e) In exceptional cases, such as in response to natural disasters. - 3.7.
-After the contract signature, the Borrower shall publish in UNDB online and in the Bank's Internet website, the name of the contractor, price, duration, and summary scope of the contract.
+- (a) an existing contract, including a contract not originally financed by the Bank, for goods, nonconsulting services or works awarded in accordance with procedures acceptable to the Bank, may be extended for additional goods, non-consulting services or works of a similar nature.
+The Bank shall be satisfied in such cases that no advantage could be obtained by further competition, it is properly justified and that the prices on the extended contract are reasonable; - (b) standardization of goods or spare parts, to be compatible with existing goods, may justify additional purchases from the original supplier.
+For such purchases to be justified, the original equipment shall be suitable, the price shall be reasonable, and the advantages of another brand or source of equipment shall have been considered and rejected on grounds acceptable to the Bank; - (c) the required good is proprietary and obtainable only from one source; - (d) the contractor responsible for a process design requires the purchase of critical items from a particular supplier as a condition of a performance guarantee of an equipment, plant or facility; and - (e) in exceptional cases for example, in response to natural disasters, emergency situations, or where there is lack of providers/contractors for small and low risk procurement. - 3.8 After the contract signature, the Borrower shall publish in UNDB online and in the Bank's Internet website, the name of the contractor, price, duration, and summary scope of the direct contract.
 This publication may be done quarterly and in the format of a summarized table covering the previous period.